gideonca/Raddish/README.md

 ### Basic Usage

-The following examples show how to interact with Reddish using telnet:
+The following examples show how to interact with Radish using telnet:

 #### Basic Operations
 ```